 Fourth, stocks have tax advantages compared to some other investments.
 If a stock mutual fund that you bought 10 years ago has doubled in value, do you know what your tax obligation is?
 Zero.
 Nothing.
 You incur a tax obligation only when you sell it, not as it appreciates.
 And if held over a year, it’s taxed at a lower tax rate than interest or a salary.

 Sixth, a term you might hear often is Price-to-Earnings Ratio, or simply PE.
-It's one of the key points when valuing stocks.
+It's one of the key points when valuing individual stocks.
 It is the ratio of a company's share price to the per-share earnings (profits) which the company is expected to earn from its operations in the next year or two.
 More here.

 Seventh, I don't recommend that beginning investors put their money in firms outside the U.S. However, as your experience grows, and if the amount of money you have for investing is large, then you should diversify even beyond the United States.
-Some analysts believe that because of growth opportunities in other countries, such as China and India, investments in companies there offer greater potential for profits (along, of course, with greater risk).
+Some analysts believe that because of growth opportunities in other countries, such as India, investments in companies there offer greater potential for profits (along, of course, with greater risk).
 Just make sure you analyze the risks carefully.

 Finally, back in the day, the rule of thumb was that stocks make more sense for younger people, but those at or nearing retirement should instead own bonds instead of stocks.
 That's no longer the case; for more on this go here.